Skip to navigation Skip to content Skip to subnav

 (B) state the shortcomings and the remedy required; and

-(C) state that a determination of reasonable cause for deregistration will be made unless corrective action is effected within 30 business days.
+(C) state that a determination of reasonable cause for deregistration will be made unless corrective action is effected within 30 business days after receiving the notice.

 (3) Upon request by the sponsor for good cause, the 30-business-day term may be extended for another 30 business days.
 During the period for corrective action, the Vermont Registered Apprenticeship Program shall assist the sponsor in every reasonable way to achieve conformity.